 Resources to Help Reunite Lost or Found Pets

-There are two animal shelters in Louisville that receive stray pets: Louisville Metro Animal Services’ (LMAS) intake facility at 3705 Manslick Road, and the Kentucky Humane Society (KHS) at 241 Steedly Drive.
-LMAS is an municipal shelter, which means they are required by city ordinance to accept strays.
+There are two animal shelters in Louisville that receive stray pets: Metro Animal Services (MAS) at 3528 Newburg Road, and the Kentucky Humane Society (KHS) at 241 Steedly Drive.
+MAS is a municipal shelter, which means they are required by city ordinances to accept strays.
+MAS takes the vast majority of stray animals in Jefferson County.
 KHS is a private nonprofit shelter and accepts strays by appointment as space allows.
 Per city ordinance, both agencies keep stray pets for five days to allow their owners time to find them.
 After that time, the pets can be made available for adoption.

 Report a Lost or Found Pet

-Louisville Metro Animal Services is the government agency responsible for picking up stray pets in Louisville Metro.
-To report a lost or found pet or to search for pets at LMAS, please visit their website: LMAS Lost and Found
+Metro Animal Services is the government agency responsible for picking up stray pets in Louisville Metro.
+To report a lost or found pet or to search for pets at MAS, please visit their website: MAS Lost and Found

 License Tags and Micro-chipping Are Your Pet's Ticket Home

-An animal wearing its license tag and/or micro-chip can return home much faster and easier than one without a tag.
-Anyone finding an animal can call Louisville Metro Animal Services' dispatch number at 502-363-6609 with the license tag number and receive the owner's name, address and phone number.
-Veterinarians and shelters can also scan the pet for a micro-chip to discover the owner's contact information.
+An animal wearing its license tag and/or a microchip can return home much faster and easier than one without a tag.
+Anyone finding an animal can call Metro Animal Services’ dispatch number at 502-363-6609 with the license tag number and receive the owner’s name, address and phone number.
+Veterinarians and shelters can also scan the pet for a micro-chip to discover the owner’s contact information.

 What Else Can I Do?

-In addition to registering your lost pet with LMAS and checking with both LMAS and KHS, please also consider:
+In addition to registering your lost pet with MAS and checking with both MAS and KHS, please also consider:

 - Posting a flier, with your pet's photograph, in your neighborhood

-- Posting your pet's photo and information on your facebook, twitter and other social media pages
+- Posting your pet’s photo and information on your Facebook and other social media pages

-Many animals are reunited with their owners thanks to Facebook and other online resources.
+Many animals have reunited with their owner’s thanks to Facebook and other online resources.
 We recommend you add your lost or found listing to:

 Louisville Lost & Found Pets Network of Facebook